- Read the Troop Cookie Manager's Responsibilities

 - Collect all remaining money due from families.

-- Deposit money into your troop’s bank account on time, and complete and submit Product/Money Problem Reports if necessary.
+- Deposit money into your troop’s bank account on time, and submit Collection Problem Reports, if necessary.

 - Distribute rewards to girls in a timely manner.